 NCERT Solutions For Class 6 Science Chapter 7 Getting to Know Plants can be checked from here.
 In NCERT class 6 science chapter 7, students are introduced to a lot of important topics about plants like the parts of a flower, functions of stems and roots, parts of a plant, etc. The NCERT solutions for class 6 science that are given here can help the students to clear all their doubts from the textbook questions.

 NCERT class 6 science solutions for 7 chapter getting to know plants given here are very simple and easy to understand.
 The NCERT solutions not only help the students to clear all their doubts but also help them to develop a deeper understanding of the concepts.
 These solutions for chapter 7 will surely help the students to have a better understanding of the topics covered in this chapter and help them to know the best answers to the NCERT questions.
 The NCERT Solutions PDF is also available here which the students can download and check the solutions whenever they want.
 Check the complete solutions for CBSE class 6 below.

 1. Do correct the following and rewrite them.

-(a) Water and minerals are absorbed by stem from the soil.
+(a) Water and minerals are absorbed by the stem from the soil.

 (b) The one that holds the plant upright are leaves.

-(c) The thing that conduct water to the leaves are roots.
+(c) The thing that conducts water to the leaves are roots.

-(d) Number of sepals and petals in a flower are always equal.
+(d) The number of sepals and petals in a flower are always equal.

 (e) If the sepals of a flower are joined together then petals are also joined together.

-(f) If the petals of a flower are joined together, then pistil will joined to the petal.
+(f) If the petals of a flower are joined together, then pistil will be joined to the petal.

 (a) Roots are the ones, which absorb water and minerals from soil.